 How much does it cost to renovate a dining room?

-Design factors you need to consider when remodeling your dining room.
-What you’ll need to budget for and how to get financing.
+Design factors you'll need to consider for your budget and how to get financing.

 So what do you need to think about when renovating your dining room to create a beautiful and functional space?
 And how much will the average dining room renovation cost?

 How much does it cost to renovate a dining room?

 As with any renovation project, costs vary substantially depending on the size of the room being renovated and the standard of finishes and furnishings you want to include.
 A premium dining room renovation, including new furniture, flooring, lighting and extras, could cost anywhere from $12,000 to $20,000 or more.

 However, you could also achieve quite impressive results on a much smaller budget.
 For example, with a budget of just $1,000 you can patch and paint the walls, doors and ceiling, install a stylish pendant light as a point of interest, freshen up the curtains and carefully choose a few decorative accessories, all of which can create a stunning transformation.

 What area of the dining room are you planning to renovate?